“Human Development Index – Districts” Results Announced

 The District’s Human Development Levels Have Been Announced

-Human Development Index – Districts (HDI-D) Report is complete
+Human Development Index – Districts (HDI-D) Report was completed

 INGEV’s Human Development Index (HDI) research among Turkey’s 150 districts is concluded.
-According to the published results, the districts with Very High Human Development (marked green) are as follows.
+According to the published results, the districts with Very High Human Development (Green Category) are as follows: